laravel/docs/cashier-paddle.md

 <a name="refunding-transactions"></a>
 ### Refunding Transactions

-Refunding transactions will return the refunded amount to your customer's payment method used at the time of purchase.
+Refunding transactions will return the refunded amount to your customer's payment method that was used at the time of purchase.
 If you need to refund a Paddle purchase, you may use the `refund` method on a `Cashier\Paddle\Transaction` model.
 This method accepts a reason as the first argument, one or more price ID's to refund with optional amounts as an associative array.
 You may retrieve the transactions for a given billable model using the `transactions` method.

 For example, imagine we want to refund a specific transaction for prices `pri_123` and `pri_456`.
 We want to fully refund `pri_123`, but only refund two dollars for `pri_456`: